Nekosia-API/nekosia.js/README.md

 </div>

 Nekosia.js is a Node.js module that provides easy access to the Nekosia API, a rich source of anime-themed images.
-The API offers a wide range of categories, allowing you to quickly and flexibly search for images according to your preferences and needs.
+The API offers a wide range of categories, allowing you to quickly and flexibly search for images based on your preferences and needs.
-You decide what images you want to retrieve, which makes our API stand out from others.
+You have full control over the images you retrieve, which sets our API apart from others.

 But that's not all!
-The API also supports sessions (based on user ID or IP address), helping to avoid repeated images.
+The API also supports sessions (based on user ID or IP address), helping to prevent repeated images.

 <div align="center">
     <a href="https://www.npmjs.com/package/nekosia.js">